orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 - navigation between pages, such as the Form Runner Edit and Review pages, is not supported
 - the `send` action within a process does not support `replace="all"`
-- embedding Form Builder is currently not supported
 - embedding multiple forms is known to work in some cases, but has known issues so we don't recommend doing this (see [#1854](https://github.com/orbeon/orbeon-forms/issues/1854))
 - `oxf.xforms.combine-resources` must be set to `true`